AndreasChristianson/aoc-2023/README.md

         - I don't like this book, though.
     - I just used one big file.
 Need to clean that up.
 15. c++
+    - tooling: (8/10)
+    - experience: (4/10)
+    - sugar: (6/10)
+    - brevity: (4/10)
+    - I like the std lib.
+It is already installed on a lot of machines.
 16. c
+    - tooling: (8/10)
+    - experience: (5/10)
+    - sugar: (3/10)
+    - brevity: (3/10)
+    - Not for day to day use.
+Runs fast, though.
 17. zig
+    - grr
 18. python
+    - tooling: (9/10)
+    - experience: (4/10)
+    - sugar: (8/10)
+    - brevity: (6/10)
+    - I enjoy python a lot. lots of resources online. permissive typing hints.
+I just wish it was whitespace agnostic.
 19. java 21
+    - tooling: How easy was it to install, how easy to get to hello world, how was there ide support, did the errors messages make sense
+    - experience: How much experience did I have with this sort of language going in.
+    - sugar: How much syntactical sugar was built into the language?
+How easy was it to pull outside modules?
+How large is the ecosystem?
+    - brevity: How terse is the language?
+Is it good for doing things quickly?
+Is it a good fit for scripting?
 20. C#
 21. kotlin
 22. deno ( yes, I know this is cheating )